 Amazon specializes in using IoT devices in its supply chain and integrated a series of Internet-connected robots for warehouse management in 2012.
 By implementing IoT in its warehouses, Amazon uses human resources more efficiently, allowing people to focus on tasks like packaging, packing, or inventory management.

 The company is utilizing a networked cloud system to track shipments of auto parts from different countries.
 Volvo utilizes the IoT to track deliveries of cars to its international suppliers.

-The carmaker relies on the Internet of Things to connect industrial plants automatically.
+Carmaker relies on the Internet of Things to connect industrial plants automatically.
 The company is using an intelligent warehouse management system at its plant in England.

 - New Maersk Line

 Maersk is also a premium company as one of the leaders in logistics and shipping services while looking for advanced IoT supply chain user cases.
-The Danish company adopted the remote container management system that can monitor the temperature and humidity inside the container, decreasing resource waste and food spoilage.
+The Danish company adopted a remote container management system that can monitor the temperature and humidity inside the container, decreasing resource waste and food spoilage.
 The platform enables operators to monitor environmental conditions and enhance the precision of transportation implementation and planning.